quartzite

 3. Appearance: Quartzite has a unique and beautiful appearance that can range from light grey to pink, red, and even green.
 It often has striking patterns and veining that can be subtle or bold.

-4. Versatility: Quartzite is a versatile stone that can be used in a variety of applications, including flooring, countertops, and walls.
+4. Versatility: Quartzite is a versatile stone that can be used in a variety of applications, including flooring, countertops, walls and partitions.
 It can be polished to a high shine or left with a natural, textured finish.

-5. Maintenance: While quartzite is highly durable, it does require some maintenance to keep it looking its best.
-It should be sealed regularly to protect against stains and spills, and acidic substances should be cleaned up promptly to prevent etching.
+5. Maintenance: While quartzite is highly durable, it does require special maintenance to keep it looking good.
+However, it should be sealed regularly to protect against stains and spills.
+Spilled acidic substances should be cleaned up immediately to prevent etching.

 Overall, quartzite unique properties make it an excellent choice for a wide range of applications, from kitchen countertops to flooring and beyond.
 Quartzite is superior to marble and granite in architecture because of its resistance to atmosphere's chemical and physical effects.
 Quartzite is not affected by changes in temperature, humidity or pollution.
 Where natural forces erode mountains and weather less resistant rocks, quartzite ridges remain.

 Engineered quartz resembles quartzite in many ways.
 It can match quartzite in durability and performance.
-Regarding price, engineered quartz worktop will be less expensive than natural quartzite.
+Regarding price, engineered quartz worktop will result less expensive than natural quartzite.
+Another artificial stone type whose properties resemble those of quartzite is sintered stone.
+To install a sintered stone worktop is more expensive than engineered quartz.
+The price of the final sintered stone item can be similar to that of natural quartzite.

 Pure quartzite is usually white to grey, though quartzites often occur in various shades of pink and red due to varying amounts of iron oxide (Fe2O3).
 Other colors, such as yellow, green, blue and orange, are due to other minerals.